mabudrais/simplewriter/readme.txt

-simple writer is a java classes for creating an open office writer documents. it depends on oosdk. to use the lib (i assume you are using netbeans):
+simple writer is a java classes for creating an open office writer documents. it depends on oosdk. to use the lib (i assume you are using netbeans and ms windows):
-1- install openoffice or (libreoffice)
+1- install openoffice or (libreoffice).
-2-download and install oosdk.
+2-be sure that you have jdk32 even if your system is 64 2-download and install oosdk.
 3-run the setsdkenv_windows.bat.
 4-download and install OpenOffice.org API plugin for NetBeans.